-CEO Phil Naylor said Moo's membership ceased in January, and the association will be taking "immediate action" to make sure he stops advertising the membership on his website.
+But MFAA CEO Phil Naylor said Moo's membership ceased in January, and the association will be taking "immediate action" to make sure he stops advertising the membership on his website.

 Moo, 59, was jailed in December for two years after he admitted using a Melbourne Crown Casino bank account to launder $682,000 in drug money.

 The judge told Moo at the time that he must have been aware of the "evils" and risks associated with money laundering as he had specifically been trained in the law as an adviser and a representative of AMP